BA (Hons) Accounting and Financial Management including Foundation…

 EEA - http://www.lsbm.ac.uk/eea-scholarships

-Note: From 2017, English and Maths GCSEs will be graded from 9 to 1, rather than A* to G. All other GCSE subjects will follow with the new grading system in 2019.
+Note: From 2017, English and Maths GCSEs are graded from 9 to 1, rather than A* to G. All other GCSE subjects will follow with the new grading system in 2019.
 A current grade 'C' in the new system will be considered to be a '4'.
 Click here for a quick explanation of the new GCSE grading system from our blog.

 Students complete one of the following Level 6 option modules: